learnbyexample/learn_perl_oneliners/perl_oneliners.md

 ## Defining field contents instead of using split

 The `-F` option uses the `split` function to get field values from input content.
 In contrast, using `/regexp/g` allows you to define what should the fields be made up of.
+Quoting from [perldoc: Global matching](https://perldoc.perl.org/perlretut#Global-matching)

+>In list context, `/g` returns a list of matched groupings, or if there are no groupings, a list of matches to the whole regexp.

 ```bash
 $ s='Sample123string42with777numbers'